yuki-yano/cmt.nvim/README.md

 - **Operator-ready mappings** – `<Plug>` targets exist for operator-pending, visual, and linewise motions, so you can build any keymap on top of cmt.nvim without losing dot-repeat.
 - **Smart line opening** – `gco` / `gcO` inject Tree-sitter-aware leaders (with optional padding) and respect mixed comment modes.
 - **Mixed-mode control** – `g:cmt_mixed_mode_policy` lets you choose between `mixed`, `first-line`, `line`, or `block` behaviour per filetype.
 React-style filetypes default to `first-line`, all others to `mixed`.
+- **Transient flash** – whichever lines were just toggled briefly highlight so you can confirm the affected span even when the cursor stays put.
 - **Diagnostics & fallbacks** – `:CmtInfo` shows the active commentstring and source; when Tree-sitter data is missing, cmt.nvim logs and transparently defers to Neovim’s built-in operators.

 ---